 In the post-war era of cricket, there are many players who have ignited such comparisons.
 The debate intensified in the early 2000s when players like Tendulkar, Brian Lara, Ricky Ponting and Jacques Kallis graced the golden generation of batsmen.
 Every crucial knock from one of these batsmen provided fuel to the ever-burning topic — who is next to Bradman, only to lose steam when the player descends from a short-lived ‘Bradmanesque’ performance and hits a plateau.
 In the last few years, though, no player has so convincingly argued his case to be next to Bradman than Steve Smith.

 Bradman, on his first tour of England in 1930, totalled a mammoth 974 runs in five Tests.
 The next best batsman, Herbert Sutcliffe from England, scored 436 runs, trailing the great Don by 538 runs.
-Bill Woodfull the second highest scorer for Australia aggregated 345 runs, trailing by 629 runs.
+Bill Woodfull the second-highest scorer for Australia aggregated 345 runs, trailing by 629 runs.
 Australia won the series but Bradman’s contribution stood out as an untouched minaret in a war-ravaged street.
-This prompted England to change their strategy and resort to Bodyline in the next series.
+This prompted England to change its strategy and resort to Bodyline in the next series.

-Similarly, Smith coming out of a disgraceful ban, booed by the hostile English crowd every time he stepped out to bat, being bounced into concussion thereby missing a match, though Jofra Archer never got him out despite trying that tactic repeatedly, the master batsman stood way ahead of everyone in the series.
-Smith scored 774 runs, 333 ahead of Ben Stokes from England the second highest run-scorer of the series and 421 more than Marnus Labuschagne the second highest run-scorer for Australia.
+Similarly, Smith coming out of a disgraceful ban, booed by the hostile English crowd every time he stepped out to bat, being bounced into concussion thereby missing a match, though Jofra Archer never got him out despite trying that tactic repeatedly, the master batsman stood way ahead of everyone in the 2019 Ashes series.
+Smith scored 774 runs, 333 ahead of Ben Stokes from England the second-highest run-scorer of the series and 421 more than Marnus Labuschagne the second-highest run-scorer for Australia.

-In the cricketing universe, Bradman will always stand alone because currently he is 35 runs ahead per innings from the second best which is Smith.
+In the cricketing universe, Bradman will always stand alone because currently, he is 37 runs ahead per innings from the second-best which is Smith.
 But for a player who started as a leg-spinner when his team was looking for the next Shane Warne, to metamorphose to a batsman who comes closest to Bradman, and this against all odds, is an achievement that defies adjectives.